Skip to main content

 PARC Website

 34 organizations from 22 countries work together in ERA4Health.
-The initiative will start at the end of 2022 and the first open tenders are expected to take place at the beginning of 2023.
+The initiative started in 2022 and publishes open tenders on a regular basis.

 ERA4Health Website